What we know about the San Diego plane crash and the 6 on board who died

 It could take a year to sort out exactly what happened to the plane, but investigators know there was thick fog, problems with the runway lights and a broken weather alert system, according to Dan Baker of the National Transportation Safety Board.

-The pilot and passengers were died, but no one on the ground was killed or seriously injured.
+The pilot and passengers died, but no one on the ground was killed or seriously injured.

-The dead included a groundbreaking alternative music executive, a photographer and two young women just starting out in the music industry.
+The dead also included a photographer and two young women just starting out in the music industry.

 Here’s what to know about the victims and the crash: